michaelwayman/python-ann/example/README.md

 ### Usage

- - Download the training and testing data and place them in this folder.
+ - Download the training and testing data and place them the same folder as the example.
  - Run `python example.py`